TechsophyOfficial/awgment-package/README.md

                 awgment-package$ cd kind-linux-local/
 ```

 Add a file localEnv.sh with below variable definition for your environment details.
+Give the file execute permission

 ```
                 export reg_name='kind-registry'